 - Holding an educational forum in community or on campus that has a direct action or follow-on engagement

-- Learn about the first-round grant recipients.
+- Learn about the first and second round grant recipients.

 Commitments of grant recipients

 - All actions and events need to be completed and reported on within 2-3 months of receiving the grant